awsdocs/amazon-s3-developer-guide/doc_source/s3-bucket-user-policy-specifying-principal-intro.md

 # Specifying a Principal in a Policy<a name="s3-bucket-user-policy-specifying-principal-intro"></a>

 The `Principal` element specifies the user, account, service, or other entity that is allowed or denied access to a resource\.
-The `Principal` element is relevant only in a bucket policy; you don't specify it in a user policy because you attach user policy directly to a specific user\.
 The following are examples of specifying `Principal`\.
 For more information, see [Principal](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Principal) in the *IAM User Guide*\.

 + To grant permissions to an AWS account, identify the account using the following format\.